emf-creaf/emf_web/content/workflows/accessing_emf_gpkg_workflow/index.md

 used to query only the parts of the data we need.
 This means we can only read the columns and rows that comply with the supplied query.
-We will use the `query` argument in `st_read` to make use of this GDAL feature and read only temperatures data in Posada de Valdeón for points higher than 1500m asl:
+We will use the `query` argument in `st_read` to make use of this GDAL feature and read only temperatures data in Posada de Valdeón for points above 1500m asl:

 ``` r